 Nasal endoscopy is generally safe.
-But in rare cases there may be complications such as:
+But it may have rare complications such as:

 You may be at greater risk for bleeding if you have a bleeding disorder or if you take a blood thinner.
 Your own risks may vary according to your age and your other health conditions.
 Ask your healthcare provider about the risks that most apply to you.

-How do I get ready for a nasal endoscopy?
+How do I prepare for a nasal endoscopy?

 Ask your healthcare provider if you should stop taking any medicines before the procedure.
 These may include blood thinners.
 You should be able to eat and drink normally before the procedure.
 Your healthcare provider may give you more instructions about what to do before the test.

 Just before the procedure, a topical decongestant may be sprayed into your nose.
 This helps reduce swelling and lets the nasal endoscope pass easily through your nasal cavity and sinuses.
 Your nose may also be sprayed with an anesthetic, which will briefly numb your nose.
-But in healthcare providers may need to avoid these medicines under special circumstances, though.
-In certain cases, you may also need a shot (injection) of anesthetic.
+Healthcare providers may need to avoid these medicines under special circumstances, though.
+In certain cases, you might also need a shot (injection) of anesthetic.